Diocese of Tanjore: History

 When we trace the history of the Church in India, it is as old as Christianity itself.
 St. Thomas, one of the twelve Apostles of Jesus Christ brought the Good News of God's Salvation to India.
-We have quite a few evidences to believe that St. Thomas preached the Gospel in the East and West coast of South India especially in Madras (Chennai) and in the city of Kollam (Quilon) (pronounced Koy-lon) in the present State of Kerala.
+We have quite a few evidences to believe that St. Thomas preached the Gospel on the East and West coast of South India especially in Madras (Chennai) and in the city of Kollam (Quilon) (pronounced Koy-lon) in the present State of Kerala.
 In 1953, the Diocese of Thanjavur was bifurcated from the Diocese of Mylapore which was established in 1606.
 Mylapore was the second biggest diocese in India.
 The Padruado Missionaries by their able leadership and dedicated service led this diocese towards the omega point i.e., "Christ" by bringing many more souls to the Catholic Church.
 In 1950, Mylapore came under the direct jurisdiction of the Congregation for the Propagation of Faith.